 I’ve played around with them a bit over the past few months, experimenting on picture frames and even this Magnolia Leaf-Wreath I shared with you back in November, but I have been itching to try them out on a whole furniture piece.

 Luckily, a client of mine came wanting to transform her basic, mass-market nightstand into a dramatic, statement piece.
-Aha!!
-The perfect experiment piece.
+It was the perfect experiment piece!